podium-lib/podium-lib.github.io/docs/podlet/local_development.md

 title: Local Development
 ---

-It is intended that Podlets be developed in isolation from layouts or other Podlets.
+It is intended that podlets be developed in isolation from layouts and other podlets.
 This isolation can introduce challenges into local development due to some components normally provided by a layout (such as headers and Assets) not being available.

 ## A basic podlet development setup